Isaac Roosevelt (politician): Career

 Active in the community, he was one of the first members of the New York City Chamber of Commerce, organized in 1768, and he was one of the original incorporators of the first public hospital in New York in 1770.
-In 1784, he was a cofounder of the Bank of New York, one of the oldest still-existing banks in America.
-In 1786, he succeeded fellow founder Alexander Hamilton to become the bank's second president, a post he held until 1791.
+In 1784, together with Alexander Hamilton, he was a cofounder of the Bank of New York, one of the oldest still-existing banks in America.
+In 1786, he succeeded Jeremiah Wadsworth to become the bank's third president, a post he held until 1791.
 Roosevelt was succeeded by Gulian Verplanck, Speaker of the New York State Assembly.

 Political office

 A noted patriot, he was elected to the New York Provincial Congress on April 22, 1775.
 He was one of the Committee of One Hundred that took control of the state government in May 1775.
 Though he felt no allegiance to England, he was initially a moderate, hoping to prevent conflict.
 However, he withdrew from New York when the British occupied the city, and spent the period of occupation at his wife's home in Dutchess County, serving with the Sixth Regiment of the Dutchess County Militia.

-After the war, as one of ten representatives from New York City (among John Jay, Alexander Hamilton, and Robert R. Livingston), he took part in the New York State Convention at Poughkeepsie on June 18, 1788 that deliberated on the adoption of the United States Constitution.
+After the war, as one of ten representatives from New York City (among John Jay, Alexander Hamilton, and Robert R. Livingston), he took part in the New York State Convention at Poughkeepsie on June 18, 1788, that deliberated on the adoption of the United States Constitution.
 He was a member of the New York State Senate (Southern District) from 1777 to 1786, and from 1788 to 1792.

 Personal life

-On September 22, 1752, he married Cornelia Hoffman (1734–1780), great granddaughter of one of the first Estonians in the United States and daughter of Tryntje (née Benson) (1712–1765) and Martinus Hoffman (1706–1772), a prominent Dutchess County landowner and member of the Hoffman family.
+On September 22, 1752, he married Cornelia Hoffman (1734–1780), great-granddaughter of one of the first Estonians in the United States and daughter of Tryntje (née Benson) (1712–1765) and Martinus Hoffman (1706–1772), a prominent Dutchess County landowner and member of the Hoffman family.
 She was the sister of Anthony Hoffman (1739–1790) and the aunt of Josiah Ogden Hoffman (1766–1837).
 After her mother's death, Cornelia's father Martinus, married Alida Livingston Hansen, a member of the Livingston family who was the widow of Henry Hansen and younger sister of Philip Livingston, a signer of the Declaration of Independence.
 Together, Isaac and Cornelia had ten children: